rafwit/incoming/README.md

 }
 ```

-**Step 2 **
+**Step 2**

-Inside the function that serves the request, destructure the properties from `req.body` to validate them.
-Then create a new instance of your `Incoming` class.
-The validation will takes place in the moment that instantiation happens.
+Inside the function that serves the request, destructure the chosen properties from `req.body`.
+Then create a new instance of your `Incoming` class. **The validation will take place in the moment that instantiation happens**.
 If it fails the error will be thrown and the property that did not pass validation will not be created.
 The example assumes that the Mongoose Model Schema requires all properties before creating the document, hence it will not be created.

 If the validation passes the new document will be created.